PDCA Methodology in Six Sigma

 - Do: Teams implement the improvement, documenting any problems, unexpected observations, lessons learned and knowledge gained.
 Changes are tested before making widespread modifications to policy, procedures or systems.

 - Check: Once you've finished the project, compile the list of problems and solutions you've encountered, then study, analyze, and reflect on results.
 Compare the new data to the baseline data to determine whether an improvement was achieved, and whether the measures in the aim statement were met.
-Column charts, run charts, scatter plots, control charts and radar charts are all tools that can assist with this analysis.
+Column charts, scatter plots, control charts and radar charts are all tools that can assist with this analysis.

 - Act: Now you take action to standardize or improve the process.
 Options include adopt, adapt and abandon.
 However it doesn't necessarily stop here.
 You need to loop back to the Plan Phase (Step 1), and seek out further areas for improvement.

 Edraw is an all-in-one visualization software containing flexible tools for different needs.
 Besides PDCA diagram, Edraw also provides solutions for SIPOC diagram, Cause-Effect Diagram, Value Stream Mapping, Brainstorming, QFD, Affinity Diagram, Scatter Plot, RACI matrix, and much more to help finish your six sigma.
 Among the best diagramming tools available, this software is perfect for experienced diagram designers or those who are just getting started.

 Column Chart Example

 This nice-looking column chart example is well prepared to benefit our users.
 You can have a quick start using this vector file as a template.

 A vivid fishbone diagram template is created by Edraw aiming to eliminate difficulties in designing so that even novices can make diagrams easily and quickly.